pterodactyl/documentation/daemon/standalone_sftp.md

 WantedBy=multi-user.target
 ```

-Then, run the commands below to reload systemd and start the SFTP server.
+Then, run the command below to enable it in systemd and start the SFTP server.

 ``` bash
 systemctl enable --now pterosftp